SAP/ai-sdk-js/packages/orchestration/README.md

 );
 ```

-The relationship between orchestration and resource groups is explained in this [section](#relationship-between-orchestration-and-resource-groups).
+The relationship between orchestration and resource groups is explained [here](#relationship-between-orchestration-and-resource-groups).

 ### Custom Request Configuration